 Use Tools For Keeping Track of Everything

 When you're running a business, you simply don't have time to oversee every single detail.
-An important tool that can improve your time management and assist with day-to-day operations is a freelance platform, such as Tispr.
+An important tool that can improve your time management and assist with day-to-day operations is a freelance platform, such as Indy.
 By providing standardized templates for contracts that have already been vetted by lawyers, invoices, and more, freelance platforms are invaluable tools for small business owners.
 Simply put, they're great for helping you spend more time doing the work you love and less time obsessing over the legal jargon in your latest client's contract.

 Additionally, it's a good idea to use some form of accounting software to keep track of your business expenses.
 Not only will using accounting software help you keep your finances in order, but it can make tax paperwork a breeze at the beginning of every year, as many products automatically track sales tax (if applicable) and more.
-If you have employees or use contractors, some software will also allow you to track their payments and certain tax forms.
+If you have employees or use contractors, an employee expense management software will also allow you to track their payments and certain tax forms.
 Overall, whether you need it to help with managing employees or simply to tracking long-term finances, accounting software can be enormously helpful for any small business owner.

 Ask For Help

 Just because you're an incredible freelancer with great time management skills and a killer work ethic doesn't mean that you can — or should — try to do it all on your own.
 There's a wide variety of different people who can help you achieve your small business dreams.
 First, consider seeking broad-scale advice from people who have been in your shoes before.
 Whether they're current or former freelancers or small business owners, talking to people who have started their own small businesses is a great way to get advice on how to handle both general and specific concerns.